Reset-Mode-d-emploi/Reset-Mode-d-emploi_scripts/README.md

 > Various scripts to get and process data for the project Reset Mode d'emploi

+**N.B**: overpass_query, geojson_to_csv and conflate scripts are designed to be generic, so they can be used for other projects than Reset Mode d'emploi

 ## Installation

 I recommend you to install a Python environment with conda, virtualenv or pipenv.